 As for 831 Gillespie itself, a 1963 Clarion-Ledger article lists the house as the Owens family residence.
 In 1966 the house was listed for sale in the Clarion-Ledger.
 Conceivably, Overstreet bought his house back, yet moved to 747 Belhaven Street before 1973, the year of his passing?
 Not implausible but somewhat doubtful.

 So perhaps Overstreet’s personal association with the residence comes prior to 1920.
 Overstreet’s June 5, 1917 draft registration does state that 831 Gillespie is his home, as did the 1916 Jackson City Directory.
-Looking into the Clarion-Ledger, I found this gem of an advertisement, that places the date of construction to earlier than originally believed.
+Looking into the Jackson Daily News, I found this gem of an advertisement, that places the date of construction to earlier than originally believed.
 In November of 1914, Overstreet offered the house for sale or rent.

 For all anyone knows Overstreet was not able to find a buyer or renter for the house and lived there until he could?
 Unfortunately, the statement that Overstreet lived in this house for nearly 60 years just doesn’t seem to be the case.
 What is sad to see also is that so many of his documented residences have gone the way of the wrecking ball.
 The houses at 1264 North President, 940 Bellevue Place, and 747 Belhaven Street are just the ones we know about.